sadekcbenjamin/Regex-to-DFA-Converter/README.md

 ## Regex to DFA Converter

 A Python implementation to convert Regular Expressions (regex) into Deterministic Finite Automatons (DFA).
+For Pitt CS1502

 ### Overview